Applying for a grant from Säätiöiden post doc -pooli

 Who is eligible to apply and what is funded?

-The grants awarded from Säätiöiden post doc -pooli (The Finnish Foundations’ Post Doc Pool) are intended for scholars, who have recently completed their doctoral degree and wish to conduct research abroad for at least one academic year.
+The grants awarded from Säätiöiden post doc -pooli (The Finnish Foundations’ Post Doc Pool) are intended for scholars, who have recently completed their doctoral degree and wish to conduct research abroad from Finland for at least one academic year.
 Grants may also be awarded for periods longer than one year.
 They are also available for non-Finnish nationals.

 The applicants’ doctoral degree was completed no more than four years previously (but parental leave, compulsory militar service, illness, or doctors’ specializing will be excluded when calculating the four-year period).